-Julie, do you need the academic qualification or just want it?”
+“Julie, do you need the academic qualification or just want it?”

-Having generally a poor self-esteem was not helping me socially develop a network, so, I decided if I can’t do it as a team, I must have a go solo at finishing a Novel anyway, not for academia!
+Having generally a poor self-esteem was not helping me socially develop a network, so, I decided if I can’t do it as a team, I must have a go at this ‘solo’ finishing a Novel anyway, not for academia!
 For my own self progress.
 Most great writer’s of the past where generally in exile, but I won’t reel them off and bore you to death, this isn’t a history lesson.
 If I was destined to feel empowered, I must take control of my own future.
-It felt quite liberating, and thankfully I had the support of my family, especially my husband.
-He believes in me.
+It felt quite liberating, and thankfully I had the support of my family, especially my husband and my children.
+They believed in me.

 My career history had always included computers, I was sending telex messages at seventeen and faxes at nineteen, now it was time to get digitally savvy and I love computers.

-I hoped to build a Digital Community of Writers, and Readers, via a blog, listening and learning from one another’s experiences and in the mean-time connecting with likeminded life-long encouragers and maybe just finish the many stories I had begun during my undergraduate studies, even so far back as 1991.
+I hoped to build a Digital Community of Writers, and Readers, via a blog, listening and learning from one another’s experiences and in the mean-time connecting with likeminded life-long encouragers and maybe just finish the many stories I had begun during my undergraduate studies.
 The only things I needed was the time, the tech and the confidence to do it.
 I recalled my three motivations back in 2009, that got me through the Undergraduate degree:

 Aspire to be like your Grandad who whenever he put his mind to something, he got on with it, no matter what anyone else said.
-His #mondaymotivation story will be coming soon.
+His #mondaymotivation story will be appear on here, one day.

 Inspired by the words of one Lecturer who educated my husband in Business Studies.
 Then a second Lecturer who recited on similar lines, “Do you need to do it, or just want to do it?”
 I realised I didn’t just want it, I needed to do it, this had become my purpose, following my dream.